strike65/SwiftyStats/README.md

 SwiftyStats is a framework written entirely in Swift that makes heavy use of generic types.
 SwiftyStats contains frequently used statistical procedures.
 > It is a framework that is regularly developed and has been created out of passion rather than necessity.

-Some projects will be broken.,This is work in progress and will particulary break some projects. *This will make a revision necessary for some projects, for which I ask for patience.*
+By using version 1.1.0 some projects will be broken due to the introduction of namespaces.
+I have made great effort to make this update process as smooth as possible.
+However, this is work in progress and will particulary break some projects. *This will make a revision necessary for some projects, for which I ask for patience.*

 The attached Xcode project contains four targets:
-> * SwiftyStats (for macOS/Linux)
+> * SwiftyStats (for macOS)
 > * SwiftyStatsMobile (for iOS)
 > * SwiftyStatsTests (Testsuite)
 > * SwiftStatsCLTest (a command line demo)